Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 Storage Space

 The CamelBak ChillBak Pack allows you to walk and drink at the same time.
-Photo: Rebecca Parsons
+Photo: Rebecca Parsons//The Inertia

 Back Support

-The Stoic Hybrid Backpack Cooler is a great, affordable backpack cooler.
-Photo: Jess Jeong
+The ICEMULE Boss Backpack Cooler is a heavy-duty backpack cooler.
+Photo: Rebecca Parsons//The Inertia

-What Else Should I Look For in A Backpack Cooler?
+What Else Should I Look For in Backpack Coolers?

 Extra Storage

-Whenever you’re going where your going with your backpack cooler and your drinks, you’ll probably have more with you than just ice and beverages.
+Whenever you’re going where you’re going with your backpack cooler and your drinks, you’ll probably have more with you than just ice and beverages.
 Coolers that have water bottle holders on the outside were a huge plus in our book because then we didn’t have to waste space inside the cooler to store them.
 Also, an extra pocket or two for stashing essentials like keys, wallet, sunscreen, and whatnot is a nice feature.
+The IceMule Boss Backpack Cooler has lots of external pockets and attachment points and the REI Cool Trail Pack Cooler has external pockets and water bottle holders.

 External Straps

 Coolers are bulky.
 There’s not really a way around it.
-When purchasing a cooler, consider the size of it and if you have ample space to store it.
-Luckily, backpack coolers are smaller than hard coolers, so it’s not as big of an issue but they’re still not small.
-The only cooler on our list that rolled up small for storage was the ICEMULE Classic Collapsible Backpack Cooler 15L.
+When purchasing a cooler, consider its size and if you have ample space to store it.
+Luckily, backpack coolers are smaller than hard coolers.
+But they’re still not tiny.
+The only cooler on our list that rolled up into a small package for storage was the ICEMULE Classic Collapsible Backpack Cooler 15L.

-Ice cubes, block ice, or artificial ice are all great options to keep your beverages cold.
-Photo: Rebecca Parsons
+Ice cubes, block ice, or artificial ice are all fantastic options to keep your beverages cold.
+Photo: Rebecca Parsons/The Inertia

-For pretty much every cooler out there, you will have best results if you add ice.
-The most common option is draining your freezer of all of its ice or purchasing a party pack from the local gas station or supermarket.
-If you’re looking to keep your items cold longer, then block ice is a good bet.
+For pretty much every cooler out there, adding ice will give you the best results.
+The most common option is emptying your freezer of all its ice or purchasing a party pack from the local gas station or supermarket.
+If you’re looking to keep your items cold longer, block ice is a good bet.
 Block ice takes longer to melt, so it’s a great choice for camping trips.

 Another awesome option is artificial ice.
-Think reusable ice cubes or cooler packs like the YETI Thin Ice.
-It’s a little more expensive upfront, but it’ll pay for itself in the long run and is an easy option.
+Think reusable ice cubes or cooler packs like the YETI Thin Ice or the Hydro Flask Unbound Series Ice Pack.
+It’s a little more expensive upfront, but it’ll pay for itself in the long run.
+Plus, with their flexibility, we’ve found artificial ice fits in backpack coolers easier than a tightly packed, rigid cooler.

-After each use, wash your cooler.
-Usually good old fashioned soap and water will do the trick, but sometimes a bit of baking soda is needed for more serious spills and stains (avoid using harsh chemicals).
+After each use, rinse your cooler.
+For a bit of grime, washing with good old-fashioned soap and water will do the trick, but sometimes a bit of baking soda is needed for more serious spills and stains (avoid using harsh chemicals).
 Regularly cleaning your cooler will help prevent the buildup of mold and mildew.

 After you’ve cleaned your cooler, be sure to dry it out completely.
 Use a towel or let it air dry in a shady space.
 Once your cooler is dry and clean, store it in a cool, dry place.

-P.S.
-We know it’s tempting to pack your cooler to the brim, but doing so could damage it prematurely.
+Also, we know it’s tempting to pack your cooler to the brim, but doing so could damage it prematurely — excess packing may damage the foam insulation.
 Stick to the manufacturer’s guidelines to maximize the life of your cooler.

 The RTIC Backpack Cooler was the most durable cooler on our list.
-Photo: Rebecca Parsons
+Photo: Rebecca Parsons//The Inertia

-How to Keep Your Items Cold (For As Long As Possible)
+How to Keep Your Backpack Coolers Cold (For As Long As Possible)

-For most of us, there is one main goal when using a cooler: keep your items cold for as long as possible.
-While throwing everything in and adding some ice works, there are some steps that will help ensure your items stay cold longer.
+For most of us, there is one goal when using a cooler: keep your items cold for as long as possible.
+While throwing everything in and adding some ice works, a few easy steps will ensure your items stay cold longer.

-We recommend adding in items that are already cold – store your food and drinks in the fridge before placing them in the cooler for best results.
+We recommend adding items that are already cold – store your food and drinks in the fridge before placing them in the cooler for best results.
 Add your cold items to the bottom of the cooler and place your ice on top.
 Fill the cooler all the way up with ice (doing so will help keep things cold longer and prevent the ice from melting).
+Air pockets are harder to cool, so a full backpack cooler is often the easiest to keep cold.

 Once your ice starts to melt, don’t drain it.
-It’s tempting, we know, but if you keep that water in there it will work wonders in keeping everything nice and cold.
-This may seem obvious, but store your cooler out of the sun and keep the lid closed as often as possible.
+It’s tempting, we know, but if you keep that water in there, it will work wonders in keeping everything nice and cold.
+This may seem obvious, but store your cooler out of the sun and keep the lid closed as much as possible.

 Return to Top Picks | Return to Comparison Table